rashi283/react-todos/README.md

 2. Add hidden timestamps to todos (createdAt, completedAt), these will be used for sorting
 - The active todos should be sorted by createdAt descending ✅
 - The completed todos should be sorted by completedAt ascending ✅

+## Other additions:

+1. Add Prettier ✅
+2. Unit tests for the sortTodos models function with vitest ✅

+## TODO

+1. Add https://zod.dev/ to properly parse what's coming from localStorage ⏳
+2. Update to React 18 ⏳